kubazuch/SOPy/README.md

 # SOPy
-Repository of the Operating Systems 1 & 2 courses at the MiNI WUT faculty
+Repository of the Operating Systems 1 (winter 2022/23) & 2 (summer 2022/23) courses at the MiNI WUT faculty